 It means: “Because high-carb foods boost the feel-good hormone serotonin, starch cravings can be a sign you’re in need of a mood booster,” says Lenchewski.

 Instead, reach for a bath!
 “Bust out the Epsom salts, because it’s time for some serious R+R,” says Lenchewski.
 “Trust me.
-Indulging in a starch free-for-all feels really good in the moment, but it will likely bum you out more the next day.”
+Indulging in a starch free-for-all feels really good at the moment, but it will likely bum you out more the next day.”
 (As anyone who has ever indulged a pizza or pasta craving knows.)
 So the next time you want to dive headfirst into a bowl of carbs, draw a bath, light a candle, and treat yourself without any regret or dense calories.

 It means: “Your body may be telling you it’s in need of some healthy fat.”

 Instead, reach for coconut ice cream.
 “I’m a realist, so if you’re craving ice cream, I’m not going to recommend a handful of walnuts, which are, of course, full of healthy fat,” says Lenchewski.
 “For ice-cream emergencies, I recommend lower-in-sugar coconut ice-creams like Coconut Bliss or Kippy’s three-ingredient ice cream in Los Angeles.”
 We can vouch for the fact that coconut ice cream tastes incredible and just like the real thing.